 # Development

-Pages are developed, maintained and deployed by Ubidots **users** in order to create completely custom visualization that meet requirements otherwise not addressed natively by the platform.
+Pages are developed, maintained, and deployed by Ubidots **users** to create fully custom visualizations that meet requirements not addressed natively by the platform.

-A Page is structured around a specific set of files.
-These files not only determine the Page settings, for example, references to local or external CDN-exposed CSS and JavaScript (JS) libraries, but also define its logic and overall functionality.
-The file structure for a Page is outlined below:
+A Page uses a specific set of files.
+These files define the Page settings, such as references to local files or CDN-hosted CSS and JavaScript (JS) libraries.
+They also define the Page logic and overall functionality.
+The file structure is shown below:

 ```